esper-io/console_docs/docs/miscellaneous/webapp.md

 4. Fill out the information.

-1. The name of the web app will appear on the app icon and in Esper Console.
+    a.
+The name of the web app will appear on the app icon and in Esper Console.

-2. URL destination
+    b.
+URL destination

-3. Display mode when the app opens
+    c.
+Display mode when the app opens

-4. Upload app icon (optional)
+    d.
+Upload app icon (optional)

-5. Default icon
+    e.
+Default icon

 ![display option for a web app](./images/webapp/3-display.png)